Joel-Maldonado/logic-gates-playground/README.md

 ## Overview

-- Create various logic gates (AND, OR, XOR, NOT, NAND, NOR, XNOR)
+- Create various logic gates (AND, OR, XOR, NOT)
 - Add input sources and output sinks
 - Connect gates with wires to build circuits
 - Drag and drop components for easy circuit design